There are plenty of safe and scenic places to hike in Grand Junction during big-game hunting season.

-Generally, big-game rifle hunting seasons in the Grand Valley run from around Sept. to Nov.
+Generally, big-game rifle hunting seasons in Grand Junction run from around Sept. to Nov.
 So anywhere you find deer and elk, you're likely to find hunters.
 If you do hike where big-game may be present, think before you go and wear something with hunter's orange on it to make it easier to be noticed.

 Though you’ll likely see a few deer and elk in the desert and along rivers, hunting is not allowed in the Monument and the rivers attract too many people and scare big animals and hunters away.

 There are plenty of places in Grand Junction where hikers can hike and horseback riders can ride without putting themselves in the field with hunters.

 Both the Colorado National Monument and BLM's McInnis Canyons National Conservation Area are located just west and north of town.
 Within the monument, there are several well-established trails such as Serpent's Trail, Liberty Cap and Corkscrew trails, Ute Canyon, Monument Canyon, the Alcove Trail, the trail to Otto's Bathtub and Old Gordon's Trail.